 - Guide customers toward self-sufficiency in paying their bills.

 - Reduce the utility consumption to a more affordable level through effective conservation measures.

 Various Universal Services Programs are available to customers throughout Pennsylvania.
 Brief general descriptions and eligibility requirements of some of the common programs are provided in the links below.

 Contact your local County Assistance Office as well as your energy suppliers (electricity company and heating fuel company) as soon as possible to identify all the Universal Services Programs that are available in your region and the specific eligibility requirements for each program.
-You may also contact the Pennsylvania Department of Public Welfare at 1-800-692-7462 or, for the hearing impaired, TTY 1-800-451-5886.
+You may also contact the Pennsylvania Department of Human Services at 1-800-692-7462 or, for the hearing impaired, TTY 1-800-451-5886.